ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 #### Pointers

-All the fields in the data structure definition are pointers, which is indicated by a preceding asterix character ('\*'), for example, '\*'float64.
+All the fields in the data structure definition are defined as pointers.
+A pointer is indicated by a preceding asterix character ('\*'), for example, '\*'float64.

 When a JSON string is marshaled to a `struct`, if the string does not have a particular field, a default value for the data type is assigned.
-Because a blank value is valid for a string, and a zero (0) character is also a valid number, incorrect data values could be assigned to fields with missing data types.
+Because a blank value is valid for a string, and a zero (0) character is also a valid number, incorrect data values might be assigned to fields with missing data types.
 To work around this problem, use pointers.
 If the pointer field of a struct isn't represented in the input JSON string, that field's value is not mapped.
 Another way to work around the problem is to feed the data into a map.
 Unlike a 'struct', a map doesn't have a specific data structure and accepts the submitted data without requiring and assigning default field values.
 However, when a specific data structure is expected and types must be validated, it is good to use structs, for example, in the case of a specific IoT device in this example.

-Another advantage of marshalling JSON values to or from a struct is that Golang makes every effort to match the fields and look for perfect case-insensitive matches, ignoring the order of the fields.
+Another advantage of marshaling JSON values to or from a struct is that Golang makes every effort to match the fields and look for perfect case-insensitive matches, ignoring the order of the fields.
 Whereas when you define map elements, you need to handle case mismatches and assert data types explicitly.

 ### 4. Initializing the contract
 {: #initialize_contract}

 The `init` function is one of the three required functions of the chaincode and initializes the contract.
-The other required functions pf the chaincode are `invoke` and `query`.
+The other required functions of the chaincode are `invoke` and `query`.
 The `init` function is called as a 'deploy' function to deploy the chaincode to the fabric.
 Notice the signature of the function.
 The `init`, `invoke`, and `query` functions share the following arguments:

 |Argument|Description|
 |:---|:---|